LSSTDESC/NaMaster/README.md

 ## Licensing, credits and feedback
 You are welcome to re-use the code, which is open source and freely available under terms consistent with BSD 3-Clause licensing (see [LICENSE](LICENSE)).

-If you use NaMaster for any scientific publication, we kindly ask you to cite this github repository and the companion paper TBD.
+If you use NaMaster for any scientific publication, we kindly ask you to cite this github repository and the companion paper https://arxiv.org/abs/1809.09603.

 For feedback, please contact the author via github issues or emaild (david.alonso@physics.ox.ac.uk).